cmontezano/desafio-backend/README.md

 # Backend challenge

+This application aims to meet the requirements for a PHP Developer on a job application.

+## Overview

+This app was developed using [Laravel 8](https://laravel.com/), [MySQL 8](https://dev.mysql.com/doc/relnotes/mysql/8.0/en/), [Composer 2](https://getcomposer.org/download/) and [Nginx](https://www.nginx.com/).

+Besides, the fact that docker-compose has a redis service, it is not used in the project right now.
+I decided to put it for using it in future to do some operations using Laravel Queue driver.

 ## First steps - Installation

 This project only has one POST endpoint that can be reached on `api/v1/transactions`;